-Katarina has a holistic approach to her therapeutic work, integrating several different approaches to meet the specific needs of her clients.
-Her work is influenced by Integrative Psychosynthesis (with emphasis on the Jungian approach), Transpersonal Psychotherapy, and Body-Psychotherapy.
-She also frequently uses creativity, movement, mindfulness and creative imagination in her therapeutic work.
+Katarina has a holistic approach to her psychotherapeutic work, integrating several different approaches to meet the specific needs of her clients.
+Her work is influenced by Transpersonal Psychotherapy, Integrative Psychosynthesis and Embodied Psychotherapy.
+She also uses creativity, movement, mindfulness, visualisation and creative imagination in her therapeutic work.

 Integrative Psychosynthesis aims to bring together different approaches such as Jungian, Humanistic, Archetypal, Gestalt, Psychodynamic and Developmental psychologies and integrate them into the holding framework of Psychosynthesis.

 “This integration offers tremendous flexibility and creativity: we can use the lens of Psychodynamic therapy when working with a client’s (past) unconscious issues of primal wounding; the lens of Humanistic Psychology i.e. Gestalt and Person-Centred for a client’s (present) issues; the lens of the Jungian or Archetypal for a client’s (future) questions of ‘What is being called for here?’ or ‘What does the soul need in the face of life challenges?”
 Re-Vision

 These different approaches are brought together to complement and add meaning to one another when viewed through the lens of Psychosynthesis.

 What is Embodied Psychotherapy?